silviamaggi/smd-com/_posts/2020-10-07-i-deleted-my-twitter-account.md

   - /social-media/why-i-deleted-my-twitter-account-and-an-update/
   - /social-media/i-deleted-my-twitter-account/
 ---
-Today I **deleted** my Twitter account, and it felt good.
-Lately, I’ve visited to keep up to date with other UX professional but it’s impossible to avoid retweets about **politics** and other topics.
+<p class="lead">Today I <strong>deleted</strong> my Twitter account, and it felt good.
+Lately, I’ve visited to keep up to date with other UX professional but it’s impossible to avoid retweets about <strong>politics</strong> and other topics.</p>

 <!--more-->